Grant Williams NBA Playoffs Player Props: Celtics vs. Heat

-Grant Williams and the rest of the Boston Celtics take the court versus the Miami Heat in the NBA Playoffs on Saturday, at 8:30 PM ET.
+Grant Williams and his Boston Celtics teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Monday.

-In this piece we'll examine Williams' stats and trends, helping you make good predictions on prop bets.
+Let's look at Williams' prop bets, and some stats and trends to help you select good wagers.

 Grant Williams Prop Bets vs. the Heat